-With operations in North America, Europe, Australia and Asia, Carnival Corporation’s portfolio of brands features Carnival Cruise Line, Holland America Line, Princess Cruises, Seabourn, P&O Cruises (Australia), P&O Cruises (UK), Cunard, AIDA Cruises and Costa Cruises, as well as Fathom, the corporation’s immersion and enrichment experience brand.
+With operations in North America, Australia, Europe and Asia Carnival Corporation’s portfolio of brands features Carnival Cruise Line, Holland America Line, Princess Cruises, Seabourn, P&O Cruises (Australia), P&O Cruises (UK), Cunard, AIDA Cruises and Costa Cruises.
 Each of our cruise brands is a leader in its respective market segment, has a well-known brand name and has a responsibility to operate sustainably as part of our strategy.
 We manage the company in a “Group” or “Operating Line” structure.
-During 2017, the following Carnival Corporation & plc Operating Lines operated and managed one or more of our cruise brands:
+During 2018, the following Carnival Corporation & plc Operating Lines operated and managed one or more of our cruise brands:

 - Carnival Cruise Line.

-- Carnival UK, which operates Cunard, P&O Cruises (UK) and shares responsibilities for Fathom’s ship Adonia.
+- Carnival UK, which operates Cunard and P&O Cruises (UK).

 - Costa Group, which operates AIDA Cruises and Costa Cruises.

-- Holland America Group, which operates Holland America Line, P&O Cruises (Australia), Princess Cruises, Seabourn and shares responsibilities for Fathom’s operation.
+- Holland America Group, which operates Holland America Line, P&O Cruises (Australia), Princess Cruises

 In addition to our cruise operations, we own Holland America Princess Alaska Tours, the leading tour company in Alaska and the Canadian Yukon, which complements our Alaska cruise operations.
 Our tour company owns and operates hotels, lodges, glass-domed railcars and motorcoaches.
 We also operate a portfolio of leading port destinations and private islands in select geographies around the world.